 Methamphetamine Overdose

-A meth overdose is a medical emergency that occurs due to the intake of an excessive amount of meth.
-As the body fails to neutralize the excess dose, the user experiences deleterious side effects.
-If the user is not treated in time, a meth overdose can lead to death.
+A meth overdose is a medical emergency.
+It occurs due to the intake of a large amount of meth in a short period of time.
+The body fails to neutralize this large dose of meth, and consequently, the drug user experiences severe side effects.
+If it is not treated in time, a meth overdose can be fatal.

-Research indicates that the prime reason for deaths related to meth overdose is heatstroke, which in turn causes multiple organ failure.[13]
-During an overdose of methamphetamine, there is a steep hike in blood pressure that may cause a hemorrhage or liver failure.
+Research indicates that the main reason for deaths related to meth overdose is heatstroke, which in turn causes multiple organ failure.
+[14] During an overdose of methamphetamine, there is a dangerous rise in blood pressure which can cause severe health complications such as hemorrhage (internal bleeding) and liver failure.

 The risk of overdose is much higher when methamphetamines are taken in combination with other drugs, especially opioid drugs.
-Half of all meth overdoses include the use of an opioid.
-[14]Even when not taken with other drugs, people who buy meth illicitly are always at risk of receiving a tainted, adulterated, or more potent dose that can lead to overdose.
+Half of all meth overdoses involve the use of an opioid.
+[15] Even when meth is not taken with other drugs, people who buy the drug from illicit sources are always at an increased risk of purchasing an adulterated or more potent dose, which can lead to a fatal overdose.

 Signs of Meth Overdose